-Though the worth of traditional print media can’t be wiped off, still, in this digital age if you don’t do things online it will be detrimental for business goal.
-Same is the case with trademark search, wherein we can’t ignore online trademark search, which is an act of searching all the relevant trademark search databases that are available online.
-This article is an overview of underlining those basic steps those we usually undertake while doing a trademark search online.
+It is impossible to wipe off the worth of the traditional print media.
+However, in this digital age if you don’t do things online it turns out detrimental for business goal.
+Same is the case with trademark search.
+We can’t ignore online trademark search as an act of searching all the relevant trademark search databases that are available online.
+This article is an overview of underlining those basic steps one usually undertakes while conducting an online trademark search.

-We will craft our article assuming the fact that you are a business operating from the jurisdiction of United States.
+We will craft our article assuming the fact that you represent a business operating from the jurisdiction of United States.

 However, not filing the trademark federally could limit the scope of the trademark in the entire Country.
-Means you can enforce your right only in the place of use and not.
-In case you are not much informed about the U.S. Trademark Law and wish to know, then, going through the U.S. PTO Trademark manual could be the best way.
+Thus, you can enforce your right only in the place of use and not.
+If you are not aware about the U.S. Trademark Law, you must go through the U.S. PTO Trademark manual.
 Apart from the U.S. PTO trademark manual, knowing the “Lanham Act” will be of great help.

-The 1946 Lanham Act governs the deceptive and misleading use of marks in order to protect persons engaged in commerce against unfair competition.
+The 1946 Lanham Act governs the deceptive and misleading use of marks to protect persons engaged in commerce against unfair competition.

-Apart from having a user-friendly interface, it has plenty of search related tools like operators and fields those we can use to refine our trademark search.
-In case you wish to understand every feature of TESS database our previously written article “Understanding Various Features of U.S. PTO Trademark Search Database” could be of immense use.
+Apart from having a user-friendly interface, it has other search related tools including operators and fields.
+Thus, this tool can help us to refine our trademark search in various aspects.
+For more information on TESS database, read our previously written article “Understanding Various Features of U.S. PTO Trademark Search Database”.

 Understand word mark search and image search